plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

 Deletes the link between a variation and a default category.
-The ID of the variation and the plenty ID must be specified.
+The ID of the variation and the client ID must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$plentyId</td>
-        <td>The ID of the client (store)</td>
+        <td>The unique ID of the client (store)</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>